zelanolab/breathmetrics/README.md

 ## Usage
 First clone this repository and append it to your Matlab path.

-Instructions for using this toolbox are described in demo.m To reproduce the figures above, move to the breathmetrics directory and run:
+Instructions for using this toolbox (calculating specific features and accessing them) are described in demo.m

+To reproduce the figures above, move to the breathmetrics directory and run:

 ```matlab